adaptive-intelligent-robotics/QDax/.github/pull_request_template.md

 - [modification 1]
 - [modification 2]

 ## Checks

 - [ ] a clear description of the PR has been added
 - [ ] sufficient tests have been written
-- [ ] relevant section added to the documentation
+- [ ] example notebook have been added to the repo
-- [ ] example notebook added to the repo
+- [ ] all example notebooks have been verified to execute without errors
 - [ ] clean docstrings and comments have been written
+- [ ] relevant section have been added to the documentation
 - [ ] if any issue/observation has been discovered, a new issue has been opened

 ## Future improvements